dogyoons/dogyoons.github.io/teaching/sta250/pages/project.md

 ## Milestones

 ### Project milestone 1: pre-proposal (mid April)
-* An informal note of at most 1 page, containing
+* An informal note of at most 2 page, containing
   - Initial exploration of topics
   - Brainstorming (mini) research questions
   - Names of group members (1 or 2 people)

 ### Project milestone 2: proposal (late April)
-* A proposal of at most 2 pages, containing
+* A proposal of at most 5 pages, containing
   - (Brief) summary of literature review
   - Formulation of 2-3 interesting (follow-up) questions to explore
   - Plans for how you will approach (at least one of) these problems

-### Project milestone 3: mid-term report (late May)

 ### Project presentation (early June)
 * Presentations for ~20 minute including Q&A